 \subsection{Background geometry}

-In this work we consider the $D$-dimensional anti-de Sitter (adS) spacetime.
-More precisely, we will denote as adS geometry the universal covering space of the maximally symmetric Lorentzian geometry with negative constant curvature.
-With this definition, adS geometry does not contain any closed time-like curves and it is a well-behaved solution of vacuum Einstein equations with a negative cosmological constant $\Lambda$.
+In this work we consider the $D$-dimensional anti--de Sitter (AdS) spacetime.
+More precisely, we will denote as AdS geometry the universal covering space of the maximally symmetric Lorentzian geometry with negative constant curvature.
+With this definition, AdS geometry does not contain any closed timelike curves and it is a well-behaved solution of vacuum Einstein equations with a negative cosmological constant $\Lambda$.